ebohboyi825/Bidding-System-for-Items/README.md

-# 🏆 Bidding System for Items
+# 🏆 idding System for ItemsB

 A decentralized auction platform built on Stacks blockchain using Clarity smart contracts.
 Create auctions, place bids, and compete for items in a trustless environment!